 Mike has an intimate and comprehensive knowledge of individual philanthropy, as well as foundation and corporate giving, based on solid relationships with leaders in those respective categories.
 He’s also been recommended to clients by the M.J.
 Murdock Charitable Trust, the Paul G. Allen Family Foundation, the Meyer Memorial Trust, Bank of America, and First Independent Bank, among others.
 He formerly authored a monthly advice column for the Washington Development Officers Association Trade Journal, for which he received a commendation.

-Mike and his wife Patti have three children, Juliea, Jack, and Jordan.
+Mike and his wife Patti have three children, Juliea, Jack, and Abigail.
 They live in Battle Ground, Washington.